-Random Content was the only plugin I found that provided me the options I needed: content that could be any format, content that didn’t need to be hosted on the site, and content that could be added to posts or pages.
+Random Content was the only plugin I found that provided the options I needed: content that could be any format, that didn’t need to be hosted on the site, and could be added to posts or pages.

-Quick to set up and straightforward for my client’s staff to use, Random Content has proven to be the ideal choice for my client.
+Quick to set up and straightforward for my client’s staff to use, Random Content has proven to be a good choice for my client.

 Have you used the Random Content plugin?
 If yes, share your experience and tell me what you like best about the plugin in the comments.